Start dates

 Academic information

-Applicants must meet the following minimum conditions for admission:
+Applicants to the health care management degree must meet the following minimum conditions for admission:

 - Bachelor’s degree – Completion of a four-year honours degree standard with CGPA of 3.0 (on 4.33 scale) or better